garrandall/popular-music-data/tracks/hard-knock-life--ghetto-anthem--jay-z.md

 From the dope spot, with the smoke Glock fleein the murder scene, you know me well from nightmares of a lonely cell, my only hell
-But since when y'all niggaz know me to fail?
-Fuck naw Where all my niggaz with the rubber grips, bust shots And if you with me mom I rub on your tits, and what-not I'm from the school of the hard knocks, we must not let outsiders violate our blocks, and my plot
+But since when y'all niggas know me to fail?
+Fuck naw Where all my niggas with the rubber grips, bust shots And if you with me mom I rub on your tits, and what-not I'm from the school of the hard knocks, we must not let outsiders violate our blocks, and my plot